larsyencken/marelle/README.md

 It also has some interesting differences:

-- Can write `met` conditions without a matching `meet` predicate
+- Can write checks (`met` predicates) without needing to say how to meet them (`meet` predicates)
-- Dependencies can vary by platform
+- The dependencies of a target can vary by platform
-- Succinct definition of new package classes using logical rules
+- Succinct definition of new classes of packages using logical rules

 ## Installing marelle